 - Your return on investment, whether you go for cap rate, cash on cash return, or any other measure of profitability in the real estate investing business

-How Granular Should You Get in Choosing a Location for Rental Investing?
+How Granular Should You Get in Choosing the Best Markets for Real Estate Investing?

 Now that you know what location is and why it is crucial when buying an income property, let’s have a look at the best places to invest in residential real estate this year.

-So, the table above summarizes the best locations for investing in real estate in 2018 for return on investment based on data from Mashvisor.
+So, the table above summarizes the best real estate markets for landlords in 2020 for return on investment based on data from Mashvisor.
 If you were to look at the city-level average cap rate, many of these locations would not reach a cap rate of even 2-3%.
-Thus, it is important to take a look at the specific neighborhoods as one area in a city can perform very differently from another.
+Which is why you need to drill down to the specific neighborhoods, as they deliver dramatically different returns for real estate investors.

 Before we have another look at the top places for investing in real estate, let’s have a brief word about the capitalization rate.
 The cap rate is a measure of return on investment in real estate, which is calculated by dividing the net operating income (NOI) of the property by the property asset value.